easybuilders/easybuild-docs/docs/submitting-jobs.md

 ### Submitting jobs to a `PbsPython` or `Slurm` backend {: #submitting_jobs_usage_pbs_python }

-When using the `PbsPython` or `Slurm` backend, EasyBuild will submit separate jobs for each installation to be performed, and then exit reporting a list of submitted jobs.
+When using the `PbsPython` or `Slurm` backend, SimpleBuild will submit separate jobs for each installation to be performed, and then exit reporting a list of submitted jobs.

 To ensure that the installations are performed in the order dictated by the software dependency graph, dependencies